In recent years Influencer Marketing has become a phenomenal topic in the world of digital marketing.

-Instead of personally selling to a selected group of customers, influencers or key players will help you do the job, by promoting your brand, products and services to a larger market.
+Instead of personal selling to a selected group of customers, influencers or key players will help you do the job, by promoting your brand, products, and services to a larger market.

-It simply identify leaders who have influence over potential customers and align your marketing activities with them.
+It simply identifies leaders who have influence over potential customers and align your marketing activities with them.